-Our faculty and clinical affiliates work closely together in a cooperative spirit to help a diverse student body develop to its fullest potential in a learner-centered environment.
+Due to our geographical location, and the importance placed on health care in the Lehigh Valley, we are able to provide access to state of the art equipment both in our campus lab and the clinical affiliates.
+Our faculties and the clinical instructors work closely together, in a cooperative spirit, to help a diverse student body develop to its fullest potential in a learner-centered environment.